 The Y also provides mentoring, youth development and wellness activities.

 Sarasota County government organizations are dedicated to reducing substance abuse in the area.
 These entities have created programs to educate the community on the dangers of substance abuse.

 The Sarasota County Drug Court program allows nonviolent drug offenders to go through treatment and judicial supervision in lieu of incarceration.
 The drug court addresses drug and alcohol dependence through a four-phase system that lasts at least 12 months.
 Participants are supervised through random home visits, drug and alcohol screenings, electronic monitoring and case management.
-The program represents an effort by the county to reduce recidivism and create a safer community.
+The court-ordered rehab program represents an effort by the county to reduce recidivism and create a safer community.

 The Sarasota County Sheriff’s Office implements numerous programs to reduce substance abuse in the region.